 Lots of things in life are dirty—thoughts, laundry, my car because I only wash it like twice a year.
-Several years ago, I started a little blog called “Two Bitches and a Dirty Lady,” with this vision of all the stories I would tell and zingers I would share.
+Several years ago, I started a little blog with this vision of all the stories I would tell and zingers I would share.
 Since I am obsessed with Alli and Joey, my Bitches, they had to be headliners.

 Bitch is a word I use a lot and I’ve been called out for my love of using the word.
 It’s a little amazing what some people let knot up their panties.
 My use of bitch is at times playful, at times serious, and most of the time, literal.
 Words only have the power you give them and the offensiveness of a word lies more in the tone that the speaker uses.
-If I walk up to a group of my friends (mixed gender expression) and say, “Hey bitches!” or if am telling a story about my fur babies that starts with, “You’ll never guess what the Bitches did today,” most people won’t care.
+If I if am telling a story that starts with, “You’ll never guess what the Bitches did today,” most people won’t care.
 You certainly don’t care, as you’ve chosen to read this.
-It isn’t like the time when I worked at an after-school program and a first grader, whose parents were going through a rough divorce, referred to me as a “fucking bitch” as he threw a toy at me.
+It isn’t like the time when I worked at an after-school program and a first grader, whose parents were going through a rough divorce, referred to me as a “f#cking bitch” as he threw a toy at me.

 The point here is that most of the time when I am using the word, it is in reference to the female canines that live with me.
 The Bitches.
 Perhaps technically, they are altered females, since I decided they wouldn’t be mommas and had them spayed.
 But I think that is sort of like telling a woman who had a hysterectomy that she is no longer really a woman.
 Alli and Joey will always be Bitches to me.
 Bitches, the plural of bitch, which, I am using correctly according to Merriam Webster’s website: